Does this situation sound familiar?

 Whenever I’m faced with a chronic problem, I always try to understand the whole situation before obsessing over particulars.

-In the case of brain fog, you’ll want to identify its root cause before addressing things like changing your diet.
+In the case of brain fog, you’ll want to identify its root cause before making specific changes.
 For instance, it won’t matter how many leafy greens you eat if you’re only sleeping four hours each night or taking on more work than you can handle.

 There might not be a magic pill to beat brain fog, but with moderate adjustments and a little patience, you can put the odds of a fog-free life in your favor.